FAQ

 A: We will provide a free carers Access pass for your essential carer, if you can demonstrate that you are disabled, ie you hold an independently-verified Access Card, or are in receipt of Personal Independence Payments (PIP), for example.

 If your carer doesn’t qualify for a free Access pass under the above terms, we are still happy to upgrade a paid-for ticket of someone you nominate, who is also attending the event, so that they can accompany you and support you, if you feel you need help.
-This allows your nominated person to accompany you to our reserved seating areas, and will help our team of staff and stewards to identify them as a carer.
+This allows your nominated person to accompany you to our reserved seating areas, and will help our team of staff and stewards to identify them as a carer / companion.

-Due to limited capacity in some areas of the venue (specifically in reserved seating or raised wheelchair platforms) we may have to ask non-essential carers to give way to other pass holders or essential carers on the day, at certain times.
+Due to limited capacity in some areas of the venue (specifically in reserved seating or raised wheelchair platforms) we may have to ask non-essential carers / companions to give way to other pass holders or essential carers on the day, at certain times.